Recent UK fire statistics

 - Evaluate, remove or reduce, and protect from risk

 - Regularly review your fire risk assessment

-Fire Marshalls have an important role in evacuating the building and containing and tackling small blazes.
+Fire Marshals have an important role in evacuating the building and containing and tackling small blazes.
 But their main role is in preventing fires.

 Alongside your ‘Responsible Person’, your Fire Marshals can help deliver the recommendations in your Fire Risk Assessment.

 If you are wondering how many Fire Marshals you need, it's easy to find out using the St Johns Ambulance free calculator.